acmsigsoft/EmpiricalStandards/docs/RepositoryMining.md

 - [ ] describes and justifies the selection criteria of the sources (i.e., where the repositories will be mined from).
 It must include:
     - sources types considered, and what information is available in them
     - a statement of purpose on why this source provides a set of reasons or goals for collecting the data/repositories (e.g., why choose one version control over another).
 Consider: number of repositories to obtain and their suitability for the study, the data quality, terms and conditions that may limit access to information, and other factors of influence (e.g., enabling future works)
-    - describes how the repositories will be searched for, including use of third-party tools, APIs, languages of choice (e.g., both programming language, and natural language if relevant)
+    - describes how the repositories are searched, including use of third-party tools, APIs, languages of choice (e.g., both programming language, and natural language if relevant)
     - describes how the search may pose a threat to the validity (e.g., need to sample the results, the search algorithm may be obscure, the search string may produce false positive or omit relevant repositories)
 - [ ] describes and justifies how the repositories are selected
     - describes the nature of the repositories being selected